10degrees/accessibility-statement-plugin/README.md

 1. Generate the basic structure of an accessibility statement for a site in a single click (content inspired by https://www.w3.org/WAI/planning/statements/generator/#create) or:
 2. Choose which page to use as the accessibility statement.
-3. Display an 'Accessibility Statement' tag next to the accessibility statement page when viewing all pages.
+3. Display an 'Accessibility Statement Page' tag next to the accessibility statement page when viewing all pages.

 This plugin **does not** generate a full accessibility statement.
 It instead provides a page with useful headings and prompts to be used to understand what content an accessibility statement should contain.